johnamii/Proomptr/README.md

 # Proomptr
 Your favorite new tool to send proompts to your AI overlords.

 This is a lightweight electron application that allows you to have conversation with OpenAI's GPT models without breaking your workflow.
-On a keypress, a window will appear, ready for your input and will give a rapid response -- all in a minimalistic and user-friendly way.
+On a keypress, a window will appear over whatever app you're useing, ready for your input and will give a rapid response -- all in a minimalistic and user-friendly way.

 ### Screenshots
 <table>